EvanZhouDev/tiny-tetris/README.md

 It's Tetris, except the game can be played in just a 5x5 character area of space.

+See how it was built [here, on YouTube](https://youtu.be/RlpQkHBGAs0).

 ## How does it work?

 Essentially, we are using the Braille unicode characters (4-dots tall) to act as manipulatable sub-units in each character.
 With a custom Braille-powered rendering engine, we are able to make a 20 row by 10 column grid in just 5 characters by 5 characters!